-For the purpose of the present Agreement, unless the context otherwise requires-
+For the purpose of the present Agreement, unless the context otherwise requires:

-- (a) the term "the Convention" means the Convention on International Civil Aviation opened for signature at Chicago on the seventh day of December, 1944, and includes any Annex adopted under Article 90 of that Convention and any amendment of the Annexes or Convention under Articles 90 and 94 thereof so far as those Annexes and amendments have become effective for or been ratified by both Contracting Parties;(2) - (b) the term "aeronautical authorities" means, in the case of the United Kingdom, the Board of Trade and any person or body authorised to perform any functions at present exercisable by the said Board or similar functions, and, in the case of Jamaica, the Minister responsible for Civil Aviation, the Air Transport Licensing Board, or, in both cases, any person or agency authorised to perform the functions exercisable by these authorities; - (c) the term "designated airline" means an airline which has been designated and authorised in accordance with Article 3 of the present Agreement; - (d) the term "territory" in relation to a State means the land areas and territorial waters adjacent thereto under the sovereignty, protection or trusteeship of that State; - (e) the term "air service" means any scheduled air service performed by aircraft for the public transport of passengers, mail or cargo; - (f) the term "international air service" means an air service which passes through the air space over the territory of more than one State;

-(1) Treaty Series No. 8 (1953), Cmd.
-8742.

-(2) Treaty Series No. 63/1961, Cmnd.
-1448.
-Treaty Series No. 24/1958, Cmnd.
-482. Treaty Series No. 26/1957, Cmnd.
-107. Treaty Series No. 59/1962, Cmnd.
-1826.
-Miscellaneous No. 6 (1963), Cmnd.
-2042.
+- (a) the term "the Convention" means the Convention on International Civil Aviation opened for signature at Chicago on the seventh day of December, 1944, and includes any Annex adopted under Article 90 of that Convention and any amendment of the Annexes or Convention under Articles 90 and 94 thereof so far as those Annexes and amendments have become effective for or been ratified by both Contracting Parties; - (b) the term "aeronautical authorities" means, in the case of the United Kingdom, the Secretary of State for Trade and Industry and any person or body authorised to perform any functions at present exercisable by him or similar functions, and, in the case of the Republic of Singapore, the Minister for Communications and any person or body authorised to perform any functions at present exercisable by him or similar functions; - (c) the term "designated airline" means an airline which has been designated and authorised in accordance with Article 3 of the present Agreement; - (d) the term "territory" in relation to a State means the land areas and territorial waters adjacent thereto under the sovereignty, protection or trusteeship of that State; and - (e) the terms "air service", "international air service", "airline" and "stop for non-traffic purposes" have the meanings respectively assigned to them in Article 96 of the Convention. - (1) Treaty Series No. 8 (1953), Cmd.
+8742 as amended by: Treaty Series No. 63 (1961), Cmnd.
+1448 Treaty Series No. 26 (1957), Cmnd.
+107 Treaty Series No. 24 (1958), Cmnd.
+482 Treaty Series No. 59 (1962), Cmnd.
+1826